Mt. Mayon

 View from Lignon Hill

-En route to these tourist attractions, I saw Bicol University and the Cathedral of San Gregorio Magno.
-I paid my guide/tricycle driver P650 for this tour (The usual rate is P500; P150 was the tip I gave for his photography skills.)
+On the way to these tourist attractions, I passed by Bicol University and the Cathedral of San Gregorio Magno.
+I paid my guide and tricycle driver P650 for this tour (the usual rate is P500, with an extra P150 as a tip for his excellent photography skills).

 The next day, ATV driving to Mt.
 Mayon was my main priority.